mdn/content/files/en-us/web/html/element/body/index.md

   - : Color of text for hyperlinks when selected.
     **Do not use this attribute!
 Use the CSS {{cssxref("color")}} property in conjunction with the {{cssxref(":active")}} pseudo-class instead.**
 - {{htmlattrdef("background")}} {{deprecated_inline}}
-  - : URI of a image to use as a background.
+  - : URI of an image to use as a background.
     **Do not use this attribute!
 Use the CSS {{cssxref("background")}} property on the element instead.**
 - {{htmlattrdef("bgcolor")}} {{deprecated_inline}}
   - : Background color for the document.